GLOBAL MARKETS-Asian stocks under pressure as pandemic concerns outweigh stimulus hopes

 MSCI All Country Wolrd Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Pete Schroeder; additional reporting by Suzanne Barlyn; Editing by Sam Holmes)
+(Reporting by Pete Schroeder and Julie Zhu; additional reporting by Suzanne Barlyn; Editing by Sam Holmes and Lincoln Feast.)

 ((Pete.Schroeder@thomsonreuters.com; 202-310-5485;))